vitar/sre/docs/140-system-course.md

 Degradation is the state where sustained stress has begun to reduce the system's functional capacity.
 The system is not merely imbalanced — it is losing capability in the under-allocated contour.

 The distinction between stress and degradation is: stress produces tension within a functioning system; degradation produces loss of function.
 A stressed system can still perform across all contours, though not at its prior level.
 A degrading system is losing the ability to perform in one or more contours.

+At the metabolic level, the debt-overhead reinforcing loop defined in System Metabolism is active.
+Accumulated debt is producing measurable capability loss, and maintaining commitments with degrading capability drives Survival overhead higher, which further reduces the allocation available for the under-invested contour.
+The loop accelerates itself.
+If potential-as-buffer masking was present during the stress stage, it may be approaching exhaustion — the actors whose stored potential was absorbing the gap are departing or depleting.

 Degradation is often the first stage visible to external observers.
 Internal actors may have experienced stress for an extended period — making trade-off decisions, watching signals escalate, feeling compensation pressure.
 External observers see degradation when output quality, system coherence, or adaptive capacity visibly decline.